 If you are selected for an award, you have up to 12 months to start your field research from the date of the final selection.

 This award is offered every two years.
-For more information and to apply, visit the Competitions page.
+For more information and to apply, visit the Grants page.